richardpiazza/SOSwiftVocabulary/README.md

 ### Significant Differences

 Although this body of work trys to adhere as closly as possibile to the defined vocabulary, some changes are required to make the API feel swifty.

+__Float__

+Schema.org uses 'Float' as it's floating-point decimal type.
+'Double' is the standard floating-point type in Swift, so double replaces all instances of float.